-Why do we experience catharsis, staring out to sea?
-Drawing from psychological research, the work explores the phenomenon of ‘soft fascination’, a theory proposed by Rachel Kaplan and Steven Kaplan.
+Drawing from psychological research, Sea Portals explores the phenomenon of ‘soft fascination’, a theory proposed by Rachel Kaplan.
 Soft fascination is the effortless attention or meditative state induced by natural rhythms and patterns, proven to be psychologically restorative.

 This series of ceramic portals celebrates the tradition of the decorative plate, using film as a narrative source.
 Their subtle shifts and subliminal differences capture movement and create a pause to consider the sea and our relationship with it.